-Everybody on this earth has that dream of exploring fantastic places in the world like going on a safari in Africa, visit and explore beautiful cities like Dubai and Paris going on lovely beaches like those of Zanzibar and among other things.
+Everybody on this earth has that dream of exploring fantastic places in the world like going on a safari in Africa, visiting and exploring beautiful cities like Dubai and Paris going on lovely beaches like those of Zanzibar and among other things.
 But the main problem which prevents people from achieving their travel dreams is money so most people resort to looking for a cheap and easy way to explore destinations.

 You may find that it’s too expensive to hire a tour company to organize your trip or safari to any destination yet it can be easy and affordable to just hire a vehicle in any destination you want let’s say Uganda and explore the whole country on your own.
 Currently, there are many car rental companies in Uganda offering first-class services and quite affordable prices.

-Driving safe in a new destination is always very important and the last thing you need to think about is wrecking or damaging a vehicle you hired from a car rental company.
-So we decided to come up with the tips that will help you avoid accidents on the road when you’re on a safari derive safari in Uganda.
+Driving safely to a new destination is always very important and the last thing you need to think about is wrecking or damaging a vehicle you hired from a car rental company.
+So we decided to come up with the tips that will help you avoid accidents on the road when you’re on a self-drive safari in Uganda.

 Inspect the vehicle before you drive

 This is in most cases done on the first day you receive the vehicle even before signing the car hire contract you have to make sure that the car is good sharp and mechanically okay.
-Even every morning at least take something like 20minutes and check the vehicle engine like the engine oil, radiator coolant, brake fruits, and others.
+Even every morning at least take something like 20 minutes and check the vehicle engine like the engine oil, radiator coolant, brake fruits, and others.
 This is done because the driver’s most terrible nightmare, beyond a fatal accident, is having a vehicle breakdown amidst nowhere.
-To avoid breakdown of the car, check it over and ensure there isn’t any possible threat of it breaking down before you reach your destination.
+To avoid the breakdown of the car, check it over and ensure there isn’t any possible threat of it breaking down before you reach your destination.
 That isn’t to say it won’t, once in a while cars simply break for reasons unknown, however, it’ll be more likely if it isn’t already experiencing problems.

 Try not to drive tired!